ruadh/CSCI-E-33a_Final_Project/README.md

 * Tracking the original value vs. current balance
 * Recording it as the method of payment for a given order

+#### Vacation
+I decided to tie vacation dates to a semester because the most natural place to enter this information is in an inline in the semester admin.

+I *think* it may be also be better for querying:  if we are trying to find out if an offering date falls in a vacation, we can limit to vacations belonging to a semester ID, instead of doing date math on all date ranges in the vacation table.
+I don't know for sure that that's true, though.

+#### Calculating vs. storing offering dates
+TO DO:  explain

+#### Formatting and parsing dates in the template vs. doing it in the back-end and passing the string
+TO DO:  technically passing the actual date objects lets us do date-aware stuff.
+Not sure about performance, though

 ### Passing the request
 A lot of my functions take request as a parameter when it isn't required for the functionality, because it supports @login_required.  ex:  get_cart could doesn't need the request (we could require that the user argument instead of providing a default), but unauthenticated users should not be able to get order data.